-We draw attention to note 2.2 in the financial statements, which indicates that the company incurred a net loss of £1,011,445 during the year ended 30 June 2022 and is dependent on raising further financing to fund the forecasted expenditure over the next 12 months.
-As stated in note 2.2, these events or conditions, along with the other matters as set forth in note 2.2, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
+We draw attention to note 2.3 in the financial statements, which indicates that the company incurred a loss for the year of £549,487 during the year ended 30 June 2023 and that the company is dependent on raising further finance in order to fund its forecasted expenditures 12 months from the anticipate date of sign off.
+As stated in note 2.3, these events or conditions, along with the other matters as set forth in note 2.3, indicate that a material uncertainty exists that may cast significant doubt on the company's ability to continue as a going concern.
 Our opinion is not modified in respect of this matter.

-In auditing the financial statements, we have concluded that the director's use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
-Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included reviewing and challenging cashflow forecasts prepared by management covering the going concern period and the relating key assumptions and discussing their strategies regarding future fund raises.
+In auditing the financial statements, we have concluded that the directors' use of the going concern basis of accounting in the preparation of the financial statements is appropriate.
+Our evaluation of the directors' assessment of the company's ability to continue to adopt the going concern basis of accounting included reviewing and challenging cashflow forecasts prepared by management covering the 12 months from the approval of these financial statements and the related key assumptions and inputs, ascertaining the company's current financial position and cash reserves, checking the mathematical accuracy of the forecasts and discussing their strategies regarding future fund raises.